dfrojas/dfrojas.github.io/index.markdown

 2. 🐋 **Diving and ocean conservation:** Since I started to dive back in 2006, I have become a direct witness to how we are killing the sea with our consumption practices.
 I'm fully involved in Ocean conservation efforts through storytelling and audiovisual and educational content .
 In this section, I document all this journey.

-3. 💡 **Misc:** In the section "Misc" I write my thoughts, notes, quotes or whatever about software and humanity.
+3. 💡 **Misc:** Here I write my thoughts, notes, quotes or whatever about software and humanity.
 Just random opinions.
-I'm native Spanish speaker, only the content there will be in Spanish.
+I'm native Spanish speaker, so the content in this section will be in Spanish mainly.

 4. 🎶 **Techno Music:** A curated list of tracks that I like.
 Feel the groove!